About the New York Lizards

-The Long Island Lizards are one of the three original MLL franchises along with the Boston Cannons and Chesapeake Bayhawks.
-The organization is based in Hempstead, New York, where it has become an active member of the community.
+The New York Lizards, formerly the Long Island Lizards are one of the three original MLL franchises along with the Boston Cannons and Chesapeake Bayhawks.
+The organization is based in Garden City, New York, where it has become an active member of the community.
 The Lizards have, through the years, assembled teams with many of the top players in the world, including many born and raised in Long Island.
-Long Island has established a winning tradition, taking home the prestigious Steinfeld Cup twice.
+The Lizards have established a winning tradition, taking home the prestigious Steinfeld Cup three times.

 2001 MLL Championship